There’s no such thing as a silly question!

 Alcohol or fizzy can drinks are usually extra so bring some cash.
 The bigger ships generally have a bar where you can run up a bill to pay at the end.
 Smaller ships usually have a small supply of wine or beer you can buy to consume with meals.
 Where that is not possible they may encourage you to bring a bottle or two of wine to share at meals.

-The consumption of Alcohol is always at the discretion of the skipper and should never be before going on watch or aloft.
+The consumption of alcohol is always at the discretion of the skipper and should never be before going on watch or aloft.
+Many ships are strictly ‘dry’ when underway.

 Yes, all our vessels are glad to help you with your dietary requirements to the best of their ability, the availability of obtaining specialist food items, and with consideration to galley space that is available to them.
 Please make sure you complete the section on diet when booking and we will get back to you with any questions that the boat may have.